polesapart/Android-Dagger-Skeleton/README.md

-# Android-Dagger-Skeleton
+# Android-Skeleton

 This is a barebone project with some things already configured:

 - Kotlin
-- Minimal Dagger
+- Minimal dependency injection with Hilt
 - Minimal firebase (crashlytics, analytics, perf)
 - Incremental Compilation
 - etc.